anilmuppalla/anilmuppalla/README.md

 ### Heya!

 I work on side projects when I have time and I try to share them here.
-I like to build tiny micro apps while trying new technologies.
+I like to build micro apps while trying new technologies.

 You can learn more about me and my work on [anilmuppalla.com](https://anilmuppalla.com)